gjanco/mezmo-dd-marketplace/rapdev_solaris_agent/README.md

     #  - <TAG_KEY2>:<TAG_VALUE2>
     ```

     iv.
 (Optional) Uncomment the `logs:` section in `/etc/datadog/agent.yml` and add a configuration for desired log tail.
-The `dd-agent` user requires read access to all files configured for log tails.
+The `datadog` user requires read access to all files configured for log tails.
     ```yaml
     logs:
       - type: file